voxpupuli/puppet-icinga2/README.md

 ##### `concurrent_checks`
 The maximum number of concurrent checks.
 Defaults to `512`.
+Note: deprecated in Icinga 2.11, replaced by global constant MaxConcurrentChecks which will be set if you still use concurrent_checks.

 #### Class: `icinga2::feature::mainlog`
 Enables or disables the `mainlog` feature.